 They may talk about how big you want your outdoor kitchen to be but may still fail to really get down to the nitty-gritty details of exactly how many people it should seat and where you want the seating.
 Will guests mostly be eating around the grill at built-in countertop seating or will the cooking station be for cooking only and guests will eat at a nearby table?
 All of this matters when it comes to the design.

-2. What Amenities Do I Want or Need for My Outdoor Kitchen?
+2. What Outdoor Kitchen Amenities Do I Want?

 The possibilities for the amenities that can be added to your outdoor kitchen are plentiful.
 A lot of our clients like to add refrigeration in their outdoor kitchens so that they always have cold drinks available.
 Running water is also a nice addition so that you can wash your hands after handling raw meat or wash the dishes and utensils that you store outside.
 You may even prefer to have an automatic dishwasher outside if you’re going to be storing and utilizing dishware regularly.